 I was a late bloomer by today’s gay standards as I came out of the closet at 19.
-It was 1994 in Odessa, Texas and I wasn’t sure what to do or say or who I could trust but a little voice inside kept telling me that I could no longer lie about who I was.
+It was 1994 in Odessa, Texas and I wasn’t sure what to do, say or trust–but a little voice inside kept telling me that I could no longer lie about who I was.
 The first person I came out to was my mother.
 Ah, poor moms always get the short end of the stick–but my mother was extremely supportive and just sat there as I told her my deep dark secret with tears streaming down my face.
-Her reaction was, “Are you almost done, Days of Our Lives is about to start.”
+Her reaction was, “Are you almost done coming out, Days of Our Lives is about to start.”

 Was it that she didn’t care?
 In a sense, but in a good way.
 To those of you who have yet to “come out of the closet“–your mother already knows.
 There’s a strong connection between a child and his mother and that connection will lead you through fire, lead you through rough patches, lead you through the lay-a-way section at K-Mart, but I digress.
 To my mother, me being gay wasn’t a big deal, not as big as Bo and Hope getting involved in a love triangle on Days of Our Lives–but she hugged me and told me she loved me no matter what–then asked me to find the remote control and grab her a Pepsi.

-Looking back, I wonder, “Why was it hard to come out?
+Looking back now, I wonder, “Why was it hard to come out?
 Why did I cry?”
-And it’s because back then, being gay wasn’t as recognized or in the media as it is now and in a sense, it’s become fashionable to be gay in today’s world.
-Back then it was the most disgusting thing possible and to have a gay child was a curse.
+Because being gay then wasn’t as acceptable, in the media as it is now; and in a sense, it’s become fashionable to be gay in today’s world.
+There was a time when being gay meant you were disgusting and your family must have upset the gods because having a gay child was a curse.
 Today, kids are becoming more aware of their sexuality at a younger age and feel empowered to come out.
 I can only imagine what generations before mine must have gone through.

 1. Honesty – You just don’t wake up one day and discover you’re gay.
 It’s a process, like baking a cake–except here you don’t get to lick the spoon.
 Coming out offers you an opportunity to live an honest lifestyle for yourself.
 I come across people who say, “It’s nobody’s business” and it isn’t–but sexuality is such a huge part of the human experience–that regardless of what YOU think–it’s already everybody’s business.
 Think of all the men in politics who are getting caught and then holding a press conference on their sexuality.
 Can you please spare us the CNN meeting and just do it now?
 Coming out isn’t about the world, it’s about you–and if you decide to come out–think of all the pressure that’s lifted; no more lying, sneaking, or carrying around the guilt.
 It’s that negative part of “the secret” that adds to stigma that being gay is wrong.
 Re-evaluate why you want to keep hiding and if it’s working for you–which it never does–then keep it hush hush, but being honest with yourself is a great superpower.